What requirements must herbs and spices meet to be allowed on the European market?

 Third-party laboratory tests

 The laboratories must be accredited, which can be an issue for suppliers in some developing counties.
 In some countries, laboratories can only perform a limited number of tests, so they need to send samples to other countries for analysis.
-The Indonesian company Nusa Harvest found the local laboratory SUCOFINDO to do the analysis of a batch of vanilla beans and posted the first page of the analysis report on Instagram.
+The Indonesian company Nusa Harvest found the local laboratory SUCOFINDO to do the analysis of a batch of vanilla beans.
+It posted the first page of the analysis report on Instagram.

 Figure 2: Instagram post from Nusa Harvest showing lab-analysis results